codica2/script-best-practices/README.md

   * Always use local when setting variables, unless there is reason to use declare

-    * Exception being rare cases when you are intentionally setting a variable in an outer scope.
+    * An exception to this are cases when you are intentionally setting a variable in an outer scope.

     ```bash
     func(){